 Alaris Equity Partners Income Trust is a company domiciled in Calgary, Alberta, Canada.
-The consolidated financial statements as at and for the year ended December 31, 2021 composed of Alaris Equity Partners Income Trust and its subsidiaries (together referred to as "Alaris" or the "Trust").
+The consolidated financial statements as at and for the year ended December 31, 2022 are composed of Alaris Equity Partners Income Trust and its subsidiaries (together referred to as "Alaris" or the "Trust").
 The Trust's Canadian investments are made through a wholly-owned Canadian corporation, Alaris Equity Partners Inc. ("AEP", formerly known as Alaris Royalty Corp.) and its American investments are made through two Delaware corporations, Alaris Equity Partners USA Inc. ("Alaris USA") and Salaris USA Royalty Inc. ("Salaris USA").
-The Trust's operations consist primarily of investments in private operating entities, typically in the form of preferred or common limited partnership interests, preferred or common interest in limited liability corporations in the United States, and Ioans receivable.
-The Trust also has a wholly-owned subsidiary in the Netherlands, Alaris Cooperatief U.A. ("Alaris Cooperatief").
+The Trust's operations consist of investments in private operating entities, typically in the form of preferred or common limited partnership interests, preferred or common interest in limited liability corporations in the United States, and loans receivable.
+In the year ended December 31, 2022 the Trust's wholly-owned subsidiary in the Netherlands, Alaris Cooperatief U.A. ("Alaris Cooperatief") was liquidated.